angads24/Emoticon/readme.md

-# Real-time Facial Emotion Detection
+# Real-time Facial Emotion Detection Systeem

 This project trains a convolutional neural network (CNN) to classify facial expressions into emotion categories and uses the trained model for real-time emotion detection from a webcam feed.
+This is very simple project done as my FE PBL project later the idea got copyright by the Indian Government.

 ## Features